 If the system has not been commissioned or installed then it is recommended to clear the NVRAM.
-Note that this will also set the panel number back to 02 and the panel type to DISCOVERYTM.
+Note that this will also set the panel number back to 02.

 If the system has been installed then clearing the Repeater NVRAM will clear all the installation information and the SYSTEM must be put into INSTALLATION MODE to re-learn the fitted devices.
 A Main Panel Master Reset must also be performed so that all system settings are re-sent to all Repeaters and Sub-panels.